 2 oz heavy cream

 2 pinches stevia (equivalent to 2 tbsps sugar)

-1double the sugar to 4 pinches or 1 tad
+*double the sugar to 4 pinches or 1 tad

 See Resources for more information on flavorings and stevia.

-Mix with a stick blender thoroughly, pour it in a glass, and let set for a few hours uncovered in the refrigerator.
+Mix with a stick blender thoroughly, pour it in a glass, and let set for a few hours in the refrigerator.
 During this time alcohol from the flavoring will evaporate and the mixture will thicken.
 Consider making your smoothies the night before and let them set in the refrigerator overnight.

 The following summarizes the carbohydrate and fat content of a single smoothie in grams.

 Ingredient Carbs sfa pufa mufa TF 4 oz cream cheese spread 8 22 1 10 33 2 oz heavy cream 1 12 1 6 19 3 oz almond milk 1 0 0 1 1 Total 9 34 2 17 53

 sfa (saturated fat), pufa (polyunsaturated fat), mufa (monounsaturated fat), TF (Total Fat)